After White House bars reporter from event, Trump aide Conway says media should show more 'respect'

 In a statement, CNN said Collins was told by Shine and Sanders that her questions were “inappropriate.”

-The action was widely criticized by reporters and news organizations, including Shine’s former outfit, Fox News.
+The action was widely criticized by reporters and news organizations, including Shine’s former employer, Fox News.

 The White House Correspondents' Association also condemned the Trump administration's "misguided and inappropriate decision."

-"This type of retaliation is wholly inappropriate, wrong-headed, and weak," WHCA President Olivier Knox said.
+"This type of retaliation is wholly inappropriate, wrong-headed, and weak," said WHCA President Olivier Knox, a correspondent for SiriusXM.
 "It cannot stand.
-Reporters asking questions of powerful government officials, up to and including the President, helps hold those people accountable."
+Reporters asking questions of powerful government officials, up to and including the president, helps hold those people accountable."

-Fox News, the president's preferred news network, also extended their support to CNN and Collins.
+Fox News, the president's preferred news network, also extended its support to CNN and Collins.

 “We stand in strong solidarity with CNN for the right to full access for our journalists as part of a free and unfettered press,” wrote Jay Wallace, the president of FOX News, in a statement.